FunderburkM/CMEngineOptionsDocs/WidgetSetup.md

 ![image](https://user-images.githubusercontent.com/28312571/147324340-4c0f8a7d-b03c-42d5-b119-865ff1cb41bb.png)

 To update your values, you’ll need to override the adequate update visual functions, where you can check the name of the setting and update the visual elements.

+> **NOTE** This filtering is extremely important!
+We have this double layer in conjunction with the double settings as when updating bulk parameters, subsystems fire with an "ALL" value for Settings Name.
+When we get this, the widget will check these defined arrays and make sure we get all the setting function updates run as needed.

 ![image](https://user-images.githubusercontent.com/28312571/147324371-cbbeb562-2386-455b-a29c-8f4d643e2f8d.png)